Nicko van Someren: Education and early life

 Van Someren attended King College Choir School in Cambridge, UK before receiving a scholarship to Oakham School in Rutland.
 He went on to study as an undergraduate in Computer Science at Trinity College, Cambridge, where he subsequently earned a PhD.

 Van Someren credits his interest in business to his father, who ran a business from their home when he was young.
 While still at school van Someren took summer jobs with Acorn Computers and acquired an interest in cryptography by reading about public key encryption in Scientific American.

 Businesses

 In 1992 Nicko van Someren and his brother Alex van Someren, along with two friends, founded ANT Software to build networking hardware.
 While with ANT, van Someren wrote the first version of the Fresco web browser which helped the company move from being primarily a hardware company to a software company.
 ANT went public on the London Alternative Investments Market in March 2005.
 In February 2013 ANT was acquired by Espial Group.

-In 1996 van Someren, along with his brother Alex co-founded nCipher to build high speed cryptographic accelerators and hardware security modules. nCipher went public on the London Stock Exchange on October 2000, at the time valuing the company at around £450 million.
+In 1996 van Someren, along with his brother Alex co-founded nCipher to build high speed cryptographic accelerators and hardware security modules. nCipher went public on the London Stock Exchange in October 2000, at the time valuing the company at around £450 million.
 In October 2008 nCipher was acquired by Thales Group.